AntonioND/gbt-player/README.md

 ---------

 - Version 2.1.0 (2014/5/24)
  - Fixed arpeggio effect.
 Now it keeps looping until tick = 0 (previously it only looped once).
+Loops 3 steps, not 4.
  - Added "Cut Note" effect.
+ - Effects optimizations.

 - Version 2.0.1 (2014/5/23)
  - Fixed effects in channels 1, 2 and 3 in GBDK version.